-The Corporation matches the first 7% of eligible participants' annual basic before-tax contributions starting the first of the month following six months of employment.
-The amount of the Corporation's match is equal to 50% of the basic contributions and is credited to participant accounts weekly.
-Certain participants are not eligible for employer contributions, as defined by the Plan.
+The Corporation matches the participants' annual basic contributions (the first 7% of base pay) starting the first of the month following six months of employment.
+The amount of the Corporation's match is equal to 50% of the basic contributions and is credited to participant accounts semi-monthly.
+All participants are 100% vested in the value of their accounts, including employer contributions.